Tomorrowland (Disney Parks): First Tomorrowland 1955–1966: The "original" Tomorrowland incarnation

 Several new attractions opened in 1955.
 Among them were Tomorrowland Boats, The World Beneath Us, which showed the Earth's geology, and the Aluminum Hall of Fame, sponsored by Kaiser Aluminum.
 The final Tomorrowland attraction to open in 1955 was The Flight Circle which demonstrated methanol-powered model planes, boats and cars.

 In 1956, Tomorrowland Boats were renamed Phantom Boats, and were closed later in the year.
 Dutch Boy Color Gallery opened in 1956, sponsored by Dutch Boy Paint.
 Two major attractions opened in 1956: the Astro Jets, where guests were able to fly their own rockets, and Skyway to Fantasyland, where guests rode "Buckets" over to Fantasyland.

 In 1957, the Monsanto House of the Future, a plastic house with four wings cantilevered from a central plinth, was built.
 This was similar to precursors at previous World's Fairs, though those were simply homes furnished with modern conveniences and aimed at housewives.
 Disneyland's attraction displayed conveniences such as picture phones and television remote controls, and it introduced many people to their first microwave oven.
-The Viewliner also opened where guests could ride in "the fastest miniature train in the world."
+The Viewliner Train of Tomorrow also opened where guests could ride in "the fastest miniature train in the world."
 It closed the next year making it the shortest lived Disney attraction ever.

 In 1959, three major attractions, the park's first billed E-ticket attractions, opened at Tomorrowland.
 These were Disneyland Monorail, Submarine Voyage, and Matterhorn Bobsleds (which later became part of Fantasyland).
 These additions were collectively so large in scope that they were televised as the second opening of Disneyland.
 New attractions came and some went as Walt Disney focused his efforts on the 1964–65 New York World's Fair.
 After the Fair closed, he turned his attention to a new Tomorrowland and the Florida Project, which would later become Walt Disney World.